How did you get into the Acting Business?

 No, I don’t have a particular style.
 I am more like a ruthless sponge.
 I’ve absorbed many different techniques from great instructors.
 I then cobble together the techniques that best work for the roles that I play.

-7. Wow...
-You are in supper great shape.
-What is your key top things you must have or do to stay in shape?
+Wow...
+You are in super great shape.
+What are the key top things you must have or do to stay in shape?

 Thank you for that nice compliment.
 Fitness is a lifestyle and a choice.
 You have to decide you want to change and be healthy--then stick to it.
 I love working out in the gym or at home.
 This is not from vanity, but to enjoy that singular feeling of being “fit.”
 Its impact on self-esteem is immeasurable.